-CEB requires GRE general test scores and recommends that applicants submit scores from the GRE subject test in biology.
+CEB requires GRE general test scores.
 The University of Chicago requires that most applicants who are not U.S. citizens or U.S. permanent residents submit test results from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Detailed instructions and requirements for graduate applications can be found at the Biological Sciences Office of Graduate Affairs.

 We strongly suggest that all students who are eligible to apply for National Science Foundation Predoctoral Fellowships do so.
 The applications generally are due in early November each year.
 The National Science Foundation: “Aims to ensure the vitality of the human resource base of science, technology, engineering, and mathematics in the United States and to reinforce its diversity by offering approximately 1,000 graduate fellowships in this competition.
 The Graduate Research Fellowship provides three years of support for graduate study leading to research-based master’s or doctoral degrees and is intended for students who are at the early stages of their graduate study.”